Skip to main content

 Spot Healing Brush

-Let’s get started with one of the most important tools for photo restoration.
 The spot healing brush comes in handy for all kinds of small damages such as dust particles, scratches or smaller cracks.
+The tool works by analyzing the surrounding areas and filling the selected spot with the calculated average of that.

 Spot Healing Brush with Content-Aware Fill